svinkle/twitch-tv-widget/README.md

 ##ABOUT:

-* A simple widget to check to see if a user is streaming on [Twitch.tv](http://twitch.tv).
+A simple widget to check to see if a user is streaming on [Twitch.tv](http://twitch.tv).
 If true the widget displays the game name and viewer count.
-* Easily styleable with CSS.
-* Swap "svinkle" with your username.

 ##Usage